-SolGold PLC: Cascabel Exploration Update
+SolGold plc: Cascabel Exploration Update

 Cascabel Exploration Update

-The Board of SolGold (AIM and TSX code: SOLG) is pleased to advise that a revised magnetic model for the Cascabel porphyry copper-gold exploration tenement in Northern Ecuador has been completed based on ground magnetic data.
+The Board of SolGold (AIM and TSX code: SOLG) is pleased to provide an update on the drilling progress of current holes 23R-D1, 24-D1R, 26, and 27 at Cascabel, the Company’s 85% owned copper-gold porphyry project in Ecuador.

 HIGHLIGHTS: